 You can also divide your skill into sub-skills to get a better overview of the things you need to pay attention to.
-Like for writing, you can evaluate yourself on clarity, reasoning, grammar, and whatever other criteria you want to improve upon.
+As for writing, you can evaluate yourself on clarity, reasoning, grammar, and whatever other criteria you want to improve upon.

 Step 3: How To Gather Your Materials And Resources